GabrielAFS/event-ticketing-api/README.md

 $ npm run start:prod
 ```

-PS.: Before you run the commands, make sure you have a `.env` file on the project root.
+PS.: Before running the commands, ensure you have a `.env` file on the project root following the `.env.example` file.

 ## Test